 Creating Audio Files

 One of the most powerful features of Text Speaker is its ability to convert your documents into audio files.
-This feature gives you flexibility to listen to the documents no matter where you are.
+This feature gives you the ability to listen to your documents wherever you are.
 The audio files can be produced in WAV and MP3 formats.

 Click Speak >> Convert Current File To Audio.